APPLICATIONS FOR RAMP WILL OPEN AUGUST 14TH!

 - Opportunities to participate in the Showcase of Undergraduate Research Excellence

-- Workshops on the graduate school application process, financial aid, scholarships and fellowships
+- Access to workshops on the graduate school application process, financial aid, scholarships and fellowships

 Applying to the Program

 The UCF Research and Mentoring Program (RAMP) provides undergraduate students interested in pursuing graduate education with research experience while receiving support and guidance from a faculty mentor.
 In addition, the students participate in a variety of workshops and events designed to increase their awareness and knowledge of graduate school education.
 This program aims to encourage more students from those populations who are traditionally underrepresented in graduate education to attend graduate school.

 RAMP provides an enriching educational experience for undergraduate students, with a focus on Pell Grant-eligible, first-generation, and transfer college students, to excel as undergraduate students, become strong graduate school candidates, and succeed in their graduate programs once they graduate from UCF.

 Before you begin completing your on-line application, please make sure to read the application guidelines and meet the eligibility criteria.
 Make sure to have access to all the information required by the time you complete your application.

 The RAMP application is comprised of the following: